junxit/us-congress-bills-119/metadata.md

 - 2025-12-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 225 - 203 (Roll no. 347).
 - 2025-12-17 — Rule provides for consideration of H.R.
 4776, H.R.
 1366, H.R.
 845, H.R.
 3616, H.R.
 3632 and H.R.
 4371.
 The resolution provides for consideration of H.R.
 4776, under a structured rule and H.R.
 1366, H.R.
 845, H.R.
 3616, H.R.
 3632, and H.R.
 4371 under a closed rule.
 The resolution provides one motion to recommit on each bill.
 - 2025-12-17 — The previous question was ordered pursuant to the rule.
+- 2025-12-18 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.